SGShuman/markov_sentence_generator/README.md

 Markov Sentence Generator uses Markov chains and syntax parsing to choose contextually appropriate words and form them into sentences.
 Based on a seed that you put into the generator, the model can generate a sentence from a document or set of documents.

 ### Detailed Explanation
-The module is composed of three classes: SyntaxTree, MarkovDict and MarkovChain.
-SyntaxTree creates the syntax parsing, MarkovDict creates the contextual dictionaries that MarkovChain puts all that together to form sentences.
+The module is composed of four main classes: SyntaxTree, SyntaxChain, MarkovDict and MarkovChain.
+SyntaxTree creates the syntax parsing, MarkovDict creates the contextual dictionaries from the syntactic elements that MarkovChain puts all that together to form sentences.

-SyntaxTree is untunable but does contain additional more info than in used here for future work.

 (SyntaxChain runs an even more naive model, it takes sentence grammar structures and fills in words that fit that grammar structure ignoring other context.
 It can get pretty silly.)